-5. What is the simplest way to install macOS?
+4. What is the simplest way to install macOS?

-Copy online recovery image (\.dmg and \.chunklist files) to com.apple.recovery.boot directory on a FAT32 partition with OpenCore.
+Copy online recovery image (.dmg and .chunklist files) to com.apple.recovery.boot directory on a FAT32 partition with OpenCore.
 Load OpenCore Boot Picker and choose the entry, it will have a (dmg) suffix.
 Custom name may be created by providing .contentDetails file.

-To download recovery online you may use macrecovery.py, builtin tool.
+To download recovery online you may use macrecovery.py tool from MacInfoPkg.